How Culture Shapes Identity and Daily Life

 Media and Popular Culture

-Television, music, films, and social media influence attitudes, language, and lifestyle choices.
-Global media blends cultures, creating new forms of identity.
+Modern media shapes cultural identity.
+Television, music, films, and social media influence language, attitudes, and lifestyle choices.
+Global media fosters cultural blending, creating new expressions of identity while challenging traditional norms.
+Balancing global influence with heritage is an ongoing process.

 Cultural Adaptation and Change